souzatharsis/tamingLLMs/tamingllms/_build/html/_sources/markdown/intro.md

 ## About the Author(s)

 Dr. Tharsis Souza is a computer scientist and product leader specializing in AI-based products.
-He is a Lecturer at Columbia University's Master of Science program in Applied Analytics, Head of Product, Equities at Citadel, and former Senior VP at Two Sigma Investments.
+He is a Lecturer at Columbia University's Master of Science program in Applied Analytics, (*incoming*) Head of Product, Equities at Citadel, and former Senior VP at Two Sigma Investments.
+He also enjoys mentoring under-represented students & working professionals to help create a more diverse global AI ecosystem.

-With over 15 years of experience delivering technology products across startups and Fortune 500 companies globally, Dr. Souza is also an author of numerous scholarly publications and is a frequent speaker at academic and business conferences.
-Grounded on academic background and drawing from practical experience building and scaling up products powered by language models at early-stage startups, major institutions as well as advising non-profit organizations, and contributing to open source projects, he brings a unique perspective on bridging the gap between LLMs promised potential and their practical limitations using open source tools to enable the next generation of AI-powered products.
+With over 15 years of experience delivering technology products across startups and Fortune 500 companies, Dr. Souza is also an author of numerous scholarly publications and is a frequent speaker at academic and business conferences.
+Grounded on academic background and drawing from practical experience building and scaling up products powered by language models at early-stage startups, major institutions as well as advising non-profit organizations, and contributing to open source projects, he brings a unique perspective on bridging the gap between LLMs promised potential and their practical implementation challenges to enable the next generation of AI-powered products.

 Dr. Tharsis holds a Ph.D. in Computer Science from UCL, University of London following an M.Phil. and M.Sc. in Computer Science and a B.Sc. in Computer Engineering.